newlei/FairGo/README.md

 ## Citation
-If you find this useful for your research, please kindly cite the following two papers that crawal and analyze the data.
+If you find this useful for your research, please kindly cite the following paper that crawal and analyze the data.

 ```